emersonpisoni/react-testing-library-rn/README.md

 - Why use fireEvent and not use just document.getElementById("myElement").click()?
    - That is the way similar to user interactions in interface, if you do not do this, the React will not understand the event, and the lifecycle will not be triggered.
 - Do waitFor and findBy the same thing?
-   - They are pretty similar, findBy is a shortcase for waitFor, but with waitFor you can cover more use cases like:
+   - They are pretty similar, findBy are a combination of getBy queries and waitFor:
       - Wait an element to disappear
       - Multiple conditions
       - Wait a custom promise